 Please take note that depending on which web browser you are using, this is going to be slightly different – It is called “view page source” on Google Chrome and Firefox, and “view source” on Microsoft Edge… But they all do the same thing.

 2) INSPECT ELEMENT (DEVELOPER’S CONSOLE)

-Some of you guys should have noticed that “inspect” option under “view source”.
-So go ahead and try it out – Right-click on anything on the webpage > Inspect.
+Some of you guys should have noticed the “inspect” option under “view source”, so go ahead and try it out.
+Right-click on anything on the webpage > Inspect.
 Yep, this opens up the developer’s console and gives you a full view of the rendered HTML.

 Some of you guys may cringe at this method, thinking it is “too technical”, but no… This is actually a way better method than just “view source”.
 We will get more into that below.